radical-cybertools/radical.owms/docs/source/tutorial/setup.rst

 	> ssh <your_login_name>@stampede.tacc.xsede.org

-Now you are ready for the first part of the TROY tutorial :ref:`chapter_tutorial_01`.
+Now you are ready for the first part of the RADICAL-OWMS tutorial :ref:`chapter_tutorial_01`.